FranciscoBarreira/javascript-project/README.md

 ### Media
 <a name="media"></a>

-All the images used in the website were taken directly from Unsplash.com, including the one that is used as a background in the logo.
+The background image used in the website was taken directly from Unsplash.com.

 All the icons were taken from "Font Awesome".